filipholik/BPFabricNG/README.md

 A programmable dataplane using the eBPF instruction set.

 ## NG
-Updated to work with clang-11
+Updated to work with clang-11 and Python3.
-Updated to work with Python3

 Required tools: mininet gcc-multilib protobuf-compiler protobuf-c-compiler libprotobuf-c-dev libprotobuf-dev clang-11 git python3-protobuf python3-twisted